Wittline/uber-expenses-tracking/docs/README.md

 ### Docker environment

-Amazon AWS has an answer to the need of data engineers who love Apache Airflow in the cloud, here you can read more about it: <a href="https://aws.amazon.com/es/blogs/aws/introducing-amazon-managed-workflows-for-apache-airflow-mwaa/">Introducing Amazon Managed Workflows for Apache Airflow (MWAA)</a>, However this project uses a <a href="https://www.docker.com/">Docker</a> container. follow the steps below in order to accelerate the deployment of this project using docker:
+Amazon AWS has an answer to the need of data engineers who love Apache Airflow in the cloud, here you can read more about it: <a href="https://aws.amazon.com/es/blogs/aws/introducing-amazon-managed-workflows-for-apache-airflow-mwaa/">Introducing Amazon Managed Workflows for Apache Airflow (MWAA)</a>, However this project uses a <a href="https://www.docker.com/">Docker</a> container, follow the steps below in order to accelerate the deployment of this project using docker:

 - Install <a href="https://docs.docker.com/docker-for-windows/install/">Docker Desktop on Windows</a>, it will install **docker compose** as well, docker compose will alow you to run multiple containers applications, Apache airflow has three main components: **metadata database**, **scheduler** and **webserver**, in this case we will use a celery executor too.